rome/tools/GOVERNANCE.md

 Anyone may report a violation.
 Violations can be reported in the following ways:

 - In private, via <conduct@romejs.dev> which is listed in the [Code of Conduct](./CODE_OF_CONDUCT.md).
 This email address is monitored by all directors.
-- In private, via email to one or more dcirectors.
+- In private, via email to one or more directors.
 - In private, via direct message to a project director on Discord
 - In public, via a GitHub comment (mentioning `@romejs/directors`).
 - In public, via the project Discord server.